bartbartelds/obsidian-writing/2024-07-15 GlobeSoup inspired by Art.md

 (picture 19)

 "How did he ever find this place?"
 "Who knows.
 It's been here forever.
 Maybe he just moved in, you know.
-Not "
+It was abandoned fifty years ago.
+I don't recall a time when it was in actual use."
+The tall wooden doors were big enough to allow tractors and other motorised farming vehicles through.
+It took some doing, but eventually the dry wood groaned into motion, and heavy cast iron hinges creaked in protest.
+A watery sun hung in the december sky at our backs, debating ducking under the wester